 Sandra Pfau England: That is a great question.
 I think I’ll go way, way, way back.

-I had just left my job and I’m working as an associate and hung out my shingle as an attorney, had a new baby at home, et Cetera.
-I was just getting clients, and I took more of anything back then and it was less selective and I took on, it was a Trust and Estate matter actually that I took on and everything turned out fine.
+I had just left my job, and I’m working as an associate and hung out my shingle as an attorney, had a new baby at home, et Cetera.
+I was just getting clients, and I took more of anything back then, and it was less selective, and I took on a Trust and Estate matter, and everything turned out fine.
 The lesson I learned is that I was trying to fake it before I made it.
 They’re trying to take on something that really wasn’t in my bag of tricks that I knew really, really well.
 I never did it again.
-You know, I learned that I only stuck with and it becomes easier as you’ve been a professional for over 20 years.
+You know, I learned that I only stuck with, and it becomes easier as you’ve been a professional for over 20 years.

 Dolph Goldenburg: I love that.
 I can certainly appreciate when your parents think that your business is or hobby businesses.
 My mother was sick for the last year or so of her life and when she knew when it was her last week.
-I walked into her bedroom and she looks at me and she says, do you have a job?
-I’m like, well, actually, mom, I have a lot of jobs.
+I walked into her bedroom and she looks at me and she says, “Do you have a job?”
+I said, “Mom, I have a lot of jobs.”